LukePappa/Ourism/text.md

-The cosmos is an act of self-realization in which each part of itself subjectively percieves a world-branch where it comes to apprehend bliss as the only reality.
-This is why you have this capacity and may cultivate the mental clarity necessary to realize it.
+The cosmos is an act of self-realization.
+Each part of itself subjectively percieves the timeline wherein it comes to apprehend bliss as the only reality.
+You have this capacity and may cultivate the mental clarity necessary to realize it.